basecamp/trix/README.md

 ### Developing In-Browser

-You can spawn a development web server to work on Trix.
-Instead of manually rebuilding the source each time, just reload a page in your browser to try your changes.
+You can spawn a development web server to work on Trix in a more convenient fashion.
+Instead of manually rebuilding the source each time, just reload a page in your browser to see your changes.

 To develop in-browser, run the `bin/rackup` command and visit the displayed URL.

 ### Running Tests

 Make sure you’re set up to build from source using the instructions above.
-Then run `bin/blade` and visit `http://localhost:9876` to run the Trix test suite.
+Then run `bin/blade` and visit the displayed URL to run the Trix test suite.

 ---